JeffreyRodriguez/Liberator12k/README.md

 the parts yourself.
 I buy in bulk and the difference helps support the project.
 It would be trivial for someone to come along and sell the same hardware kit.
 I'm asking you - the community - to support the official project.
-I didn't start this to get rich, but it would be an awesome side-effect ;)
+I didn't start this to get rich, but I wouldn't mind.

 I don't need to be the guy selling kits.
 I'd much rather find trustworthy distributors who I can endorse for a cut of the sales.